Gioacchino Solinas

-Gioacchino Solinas (Bonorva, 1 September 1892 – Sassari, 22 April 1987) was an Italian general during World War II.
+Gioacchino Solinas (1 September 1892 in Bonorva – 22 April 1987 in Sassari) was an Italian general during World War II.
 He is best known for his leadership of the Grenadiers of Sardinia during the defense of Rome after the Armistice of Cassibile; he later joined the Italian Social Republic.

 Biography

 He was born in Bonorva, province of Sassari, on 1 September 1892, and entered the Royal Academy of Infantry and Cavalry of Modena on 8 November 1910, graduating with the rank of infantry second lieutenant.
 On 19 May 1912 he was assigned to the 2nd Bersaglieri Regiment; during the First World War, with the rank of captain, he distinguished himself at the command of the 8th Company of the 10th Bersaglieri Regiment.
 Having been wounded in the jaw, after recovering he was transferred to the service of the 2nd Marching Machine Gun Regiment.

 At the end of the war he was transferred to the Royal Corps of Colonial Troops of Cyrenaica, participating in the pacification of the colony, during which he was awarded a Silver Medal of Military Valor and a War Cross for Military Valor.
 At the end of the operations, having been promoted to major, he was transferred to the military garrison of Zara as battalion commander, serving under Giovanni Messe, who praised his qualities.
 He was later promoted to colonel and transferred to Italian East Africa, where in 1939 he became commander of the 16th Colonial Brigade stationed in Gondar.
 He further distinguished himself during counter-guerrilla operations in Ethiopia, for which he was awarded a second Silver Medal for military valor.

 He returned to Italy before the country entered World War II on 10 June 1940, after which he distinguished himself at the command of the 5th Bersaglieri Regiment of the 131st Armoured Division Centauro on the Greek-Albanian front, where he was promoted to brigadier general on the field.
 In 1941 he was appointed deputy commander of the 3rd Cavalry Division Principe Amedeo Duca d'Aosta, participating in the fighting on the Eastern Front with the Italian Expeditionary Corps in Russia.
 He was repatriated on 28 October 1941 due to his debilitated health (he suffered from reiterated malaria attacks, having contracted this illness in Greece, and had developed sciatica due to the hardships of the fighting on the Eastern Front) and was hospitalized in Milan until August 1942, when he recovered and on 21 August was appointed commander of the divisional infantry of the 44th Infantry Division Cremona, stationed in Macomer.
-On 10 November 1942 he assumed command of the entire Division, which on the following day was transferred to Corsica as an occupation force following Operation Anton.
+On 10 November 1942 he assumed command of the entire division, which on the following day was transferred to Corsica as an occupation force following Operation Anton.
 After the fall of Fascism, on 25 July 1943, he was recalled to Rome by General Giacomo Carboni, commander of the Motorized-Armored Army Corps, who on 4 August 1943 appointed him commander of the 21st Infantry Division Granatieri di Sardegna.